2019 Lebanon Global Money Week

 During the GMW 2017, five financial literacy awareness workshops were offered to 150 youth aged 12 to 17 in 5 governorates of Lebanon.
 Each workshop included two different tracks: youth aged 12 to 14 participated financial education sessions followed by a game and the distribution of a piggy banks.
 On the other hand, youth aged 15 to 17 took part in a similar session followed by an additional session on bank services delivered by Fransabank.

-Global Steps organized an educational trip for around 20 students for the 7th graders from "Rawdat Al Atfal Private School" in Meryata-Zgharata (North Governorate) to Fransabank.
+Global Steps organised an educational trip for around 20 students for the 7th graders from "Rawdat Al Atfal Private School" in Meryata-Zgharata (North Governorate) to Fransabank.

-LOYAC organized a set of workshops on financial literacy, including one on banking for non-bankers and ‘Introduction to the Ministry of Finance’ to its members and students at the Lebanese International University.
+LOYAC organised a set of workshops on financial literacy, including one on banking for non-bankers and ‘Introduction to the Ministry of Finance’ to its members and students at the Lebanese International University.

 Throughout the Global Money Week 2017, and as part of its Corporate Social Responsibility programme “BLOM Shabeb”, BLOM BANK invited children and youth from different schools and universities to its headquarters in Beirut to provide them with the required tools that promote financial knowledge, from personal expenses to short and long term plans.